-hey guys, this is part of the FASHION HISTORY SERIES i’m writing, I also focused this post on 15h century England. and what goes perfect with a beautiful dress…yes, you guessed it… JEWELLERY.
-AMAZING STONES, PEARLS, diamonds, EMERALDS, SAPHIRES, GOLD, BRONZE, ANYTHING YOU CAN IMAGINE, THEY USED IT IN THIS ERA. perfectly made into necklaces, tiaras, rings, earings, even books & pens.
+hey guys, this is part of the FASHION HISTORY SERIES I’m writing, I also focused this post on 15h century England. and what goes perfectly with a beautiful dress…yes, you guessed it… Jewelry.
+AMAZING STONES, PEARLS, diamonds, EMERALDS, SAPPHIRES, GOLD, BRONZE, ANYTHING YOU CAN IMAGINE, THEY USED IT IN THIS ERA. perfectly made into necklaces, tiaras, rings, earrings, even books & pens.
 These metalsmiths were true artists.

 Few of the jewels used in the Tudor era have remained.
 Most of the crown jewels were destroyed by Oliver Cromwell when England became a Commonwealth.
 However, a few have survived and are now part of the present set of Crown Jewels.